The UK's #1 rated ethical flower company

 Mothering Sunday in the UK

-On this day, which came to be known as Mothering Sunday, servants were given the day off to go back to the parish they were born, with children and other family members also joining in.
+On this day, which came to be known as Mothering Sunday, servants were given the day off to go back to the parish in which they were born, with children and other family members also joining in.
 Because this occasion was a rare opportunity for a family get-together, the focus of the day gradually shifted to visiting not just the mother church, but one’s own mother.

 On the way to the church, people gathered wildflowers to leave in the church and to present to their mothers.
 And, although the day fell during Lent, the austerity was relaxed for Mothering Sunday and people treated their mothers to edible gifts such as Simnel cake, ‘mothering buns’ or fig pie.

-Mother’s Day in the USA
+Mother's Day in the US

-As you probably already know, Mother’s Day falls on a different day in the USA.
-But why?
-Well, the name ‘Mother’s Day’ has its origins across the pond, and although we mainly use this name for Mothering Sunday here in the UK these days, it’s actually a completely different event from a historical point of view.
+The name 'Mother's Day' has its origins across the pond, and although we mainly use this name for Mothering Sunday here in the UK these days, it’s actually a completely different event from a historical point of view.

-Treat your mum to flowers this Mother’s Day
+Treat Mum to flowers this Mother's Day

 By Jackie Wynne